WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

 By contrast, the $u$-channel momentum transfer, $\vec{p}_1 - \vec{p}_4$, is not softened when particles $a \equiv c$ and $b \equiv d$, but instead when particles $a \equiv d$ and $b \equiv c$.
 By inspecting which particle pairs are identical, one can determine which channels exhibit softening of the divergence and which remain unsuppressed.

 To identify the different contributions P, LL, and NLL, \WallGoMatrix{} provides a leading-logarithmic truncation filter that keeps both power-enhanced and leading-logarithmic terms.
 This can be enabled by setting the default option \verb!TruncateAtLeadingLog->True! when generating the matrix elements via {\tt ExportMatrixElements}. \footnote{ By default, \WallGoMatrix{} simplifies expressions under the assumption that all variables (couplings, masses) are real. } The precise implementation of algorithm~\ref{alg:divergence-structure} used in \WallGoMatrix{} is described in detail in appendix~\ref{sec:leadingLogAlgorithm}.
 In this framework, both LL and P enhanced contributions can be tagged by setting \verb!TagLeadingLog -> True!.
 The version of \WallGoMatrix{}~\WallGoMatrixVersion{} employs this LL approximation scheme from algorithm~\ref{alg:divergence-structure} via particle identification, automatically classifying both LL and P enhanced contributions.
 This approximation remains the standard in computations of the bubble wall velocity.
 Going beyond this approximation poses significant challenges~\cite{Arnold:2000dr,Arnold:2001ms,Arnold:2002ja,Arnold:2002zm}.
 Some of them are related to going to NLL, \begin{itemize} \item including $s$-channels in $2\to 2$ processes; \item including $1 \to 2$ and $2 \to 1$ processes, including those that are kinematically forbidden in vacuum but enter at subleading logarithmic order in a thermal bath; \footnote{ For multi-scalar theories with cubic interactions $\lambda_{ijk}S_i S_j S_k$, $1 \to 2$ and $2 \to 1$ vacuum processes can occur, contributing at order $\mathcal{C}/\delta f \sim \lambda_{ijk}^2$.
-In comparison, the corresponding $2 \to 2$ scattering processes scale as $\mathcal{C}/\delta f \sim \lambda_{ijk}^4 T^2 / m_\text{eff}^2$. } \item resumming the full set of $1+N \to 2+N$ and $2+N \to 1+N$ processes to capture the Landau-Pomeranchuk-Migdal (LPM) effect; \end{itemize} while others require to evaluate LL and P enhanced terms more carefully, \begin{itemize} \item accounting for the full momentum-dependent screening effects of the medium, rather than approximating them via an asymptotic mass $\meff \sim m_\infty \sim \mathcal{O}(gT)$. \end{itemize} In fact, the full momentum-dependent screening effects are needed to get the P enhanced terms correct at LL.
-So that strictly the approximations made in \WallGo{} (and in all the existing literature on wall velocities) are only correct at LL in cases where there are no P enhanced terms.
+In comparison, the corresponding $2 \to 2$ scattering processes scale as $\mathcal{C}/\delta f \sim \lambda_{ijk}^4 T^2 / m_\text{eff}^2$. } \item resumming the full set of $1+N \to 2+N$ and $2+N \to 1+N$ processes to capture the Landau-Pomeranchuk-Migdal (LPM) effect; \end{itemize} while others require to evaluate LL and P enhanced terms more carefully, \begin{itemize} \item accounting for the full momentum-dependent screening effects of the medium, rather than approximating them via an asymptotic mass $\meff \sim m_\infty \sim \mathcal{O}(gT)$, as well as including background field dependence in the mass. \end{itemize} In fact, both the momentum-dependent screening effects and the background field dependence of masses are needed to get the P enhanced terms correct at LL.
+Strictly, the approximations made in \WallGo{} (and in all the existing literature on wall velocities) are consequently only correct at LL in cases where there are no P enhanced terms.

 Below we discuss the subtleties and relative importance of the different contributions (power enhanced, leading-logarithmic enhanced, and next-to-leading-logarithmic) in more detail.